joeytsui1/Dowsie-Diff/README.md

 - Tuesday - Implementing CSS styling on to the data that is showned in HTML
 - Wednesday - Worked on more CSS Styling and added about modal and my social links
 - Thursday - implementing a dropdown menu demo that is for future implementation

+# Future Implementation
+- Add more details in the match history such as the game time length, the date of the game, adding a button to either open a drop down or a modal and show the rest of the players that was apart of the game

+- Implementing a chart to visualize the ladder point gains or losses of the user, if i am able to find a API to get that data

+- Finish the drop down menu to show all of the units modal